penzata/project-management/README.md

 #### API's entry points:
 ### Employee controller: 8 endpoints
-4 CRUD endpoints, list all employees(with optional listing parameter by project ID), get top(5) employees by completed tasks in the last month, assign to project and unassign from project.
+4 CRUD endpoints, list all employees, get top(5) employees by completed tasks in the last month, assign to project and unassign from project.

-### Task controller: 7 endpoints
+### Task controller: 8 endpoints
-4 CRUD endpoints, list all tasks(with optional listing parameters by project ID or(and) employee ID), assign employee and unassign from employee.
+4 CRUD endpoints, list all tasks, find all tasks that are completed after their due date, assign employee and unassign from employee.

 ### Project controller: 5 endpoints
 4 CRUD endpoints and list all projects.